 Today's Target: Berlin Today's planned raid deep in the heart of Nazi Germany would be a watershed moment.
 For more than a year the mighty 8th Air Force has attacked and attacked Germany from the air.
 The overall mission is to smash the German war industry.
 However, the 8th had suffered significant loses to it's B-17 and B-24 heavies in this desperate attempt.
-The main reason for the frighening loses was simple - no fighter protection all the way to the target.
-The allies possed outstanding fighters, the British Spitfire, U S P-47 Thunderbolts and P-38 Lightning.
+The main reason for the frightening loses was simple - no fighter protection all the way to the target.
+The allies possessed outstanding WW2Fs, the British Spitfire, U S P-47 Thunderbolts and P-38 Lightning.
 But they lacked the fuel capacity to escort the bombers past a certain point.
-The Luftwaffe pilots would wait for the allied pilots to turn back for home, then visciously attack the bombers all the way to the the target.
-With the arrival of the sleek, fast and heavy hitting P-51 Mustang the 8th's fortunes were about to change for the better.
+The Luftwaffe pilots would wait for the allied pilots to turn back for home, then viciously attack the bombers all the way to the target.
+With the arrival of the sleek, fast and heavy hitting WW2F P-51 Mustang the 8th's fortunes were about to change for the better.
 Read more...

 The voices erupted on the radio.
 German fighters attacking from the front!
 All the pilots dropped their two additional wing tanks and pressed the handgun switch.
 The Germans had used everything which had two wings.
-There wasn’t any attack focussed on me in my position.
+There wasn’t any attack focused on me in my position.
 They just came from all directions in twos, threes or in fours.
 My squadron leader went after a twin-engine Me-110 which was going after a B-17.
-I covered him and also looked after the rear.
-The 110 came in directly in the front quarter and we both opened fire on him, but without success; the speed and angle were still too great.
+I covered him and looked after the rear.
+The 110 came in directly in the front quarter and we both opened fire on him, but without success, the speed, and angle were still too great.
 A tight turn brought us back behind the Me-110, which tried to escape in a steep nosedive.
-We could dive faster and fired salvo around salvo but she was still too far away.
+We could dive faster and fired salvo around salvo, but she was still too far away.
 We scored occasional hits and a little smoke streamed from her left engine.
-The bomber group was quite a number of miles behind us now and my leader decided to break off the chase and return to the real battle again.
+The bomber group was quite a few miles behind us now and my leader decided to break off the chase and return to the real battle again.

 We reluctantly turned away from the 110 and joined the general mess.
 The entire escort had split up into groups, the smallest fighter unit consisting of a leader and a wingman.
 Marked squadrons couldn’t be recognized anymore.
 It was each against everybody but still with some purpose.
 We still stayed at least in a twosome if it at all possible when together.